eolamijuwon/DemogRaphic-Methods-and-Data-Analysis-with-R/Schedule & Materials/Day 5 - Introduction to Computational - Digital Demography.md

                             favorite_count,
                             retweet_count) %>%
                      unnest_tokens("word", text) %>%

+                     ## Filter for words that are not in the stopwords dictionary
                      anti_join(stop_words, by = "word") %>%

+                     ## Filter for words that are in the sentiment dictionary and our dataframe
                      inner_join(y = sentiments, by = "word") %>%

+                     ## Count the number sentiments used each day
                      count(created_at, sentiment) %>%
                      group_by(created_at) %>%
                      mutate (perc_nega = (n/sum(n))*100) %>%